sana0830/Indicator-Based_Bayesian_Sparse_Group_Selection_for_Ordinal_Probit_Regression_Models/simulation_data/README.md

 # Simulation Data

-This folder contains simulated datasets and simulation results used in the simulation study.
+This folder contains simulated datasets and simulation results used in Chapter 4 of the thesis.

+All simulation results reported in this folder are averaged over 50 random seeds.

 The results are organized by method, tuning setting, simulation background, and parameter version.